df-jonas/BP2017-2018/README.md

 ## Installation

+1. [Download](https://getcomposer.org/download/) and install Composer, the dependency manager for PHP.
+2. [Download](https://github.com/df-jonas/BP2017-2018/releases) and unzip the latest release of `title`.
+3. Rename `.env.example` to `.env`.
+4. Issue `composer install` in the project root.

-You can find the installation guide [here](https://github.com/df-jonas/BP2017-2018/wiki/Installation).
+You can find the full installation guide [here](https://github.com/df-jonas/BP2017-2018/wiki/Installation).

 ## Technical Description